HHVM vs PHP 7 Performance Showdown (WordPress, Nginx)

 loadstorm-compare-hhvm-php7

-We can see that the Avg response time for HHVM is far less than that for PHP 7, even with having such a high Peak Response Time.
-It’s performance during the initial part of the test was slow due to the fact that it caches the pages initially which can cause a temporary performance drop, but after that the performance picks up incredibly.
+We can see that the average response time for HHVM is far less than that for PHP 7, even with having such a high Peak Response Time.
+Its performance during the initial part of the test was slow due to the fact that it caches the pages initially which can cause a temporary performance drop, but after that the performance picks up incredibly.

 loadstorm-hhvm-php7-bar